inveniosoftware/rfcs/rdm/0007-access-control.md

         pass
 ```

-Since the record owner does not set any specific blacklist (*exclude*), the generator would result in an access granted for users with id 1, 2 or 3.
+Since the record owner does not set any specific blacklist (*excludes*), the generator would result in an access granted for users with id 1, 2 or 3.

-In addition, generators resturn a set of *query filters*, which are used only when searching.
+In addition, generators return a set of *query filters*, which are used only when searching.
 The set of rules returned there are in the form of an Elasticsearch Query object.
 The `RecordOwner` generator would therefore look like:

 ``` python
 RecordOwner: